Zipit Wireless Messenger: Homebrew

 A number of people have run Linux on the Z2.
 The most common implementation uses Debian with the Fluxbox window manager.
 This installation supports mouse emulation, the dillo web browser, pidgin, and other Linux programs.

+Promotion

+In 2008, Zipit Wireless sponsored the Fred YouTube series, with the Zipit Wireless Messenger 2 appearing in several videos on the channel.
+Two promotional spin-off videos, titled Fred Fights Over the Computer and Fred Throws a Party!, were released exclusively on the Zipit Wireless YouTube channel and are now unlisted.